taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

   ) external;
   ```
 - A circuit will verify the integrity among: `l1Hash`, `l1SignalRoot`, and `l1SignalServiceAddress`
-- `l1SignalServiceAddress`, `l2SignalServiceAddress` and `parentGasUsed` are directly hashed into of the ZKP's instance
+- `l1SignalServiceAddress`, `l2SignalServiceAddress` and `parentGasUsed` are directly hashed into the ZKP's instance
 - `l1Height` and `l1Hash` are both part of the block metadata (`meta.l1Height` and `meta.l1Hash`), the `metaHash` is used to calculate the ZKP instance.
 - `l1SignalRoot` is part of the evidence and is also used to calculate the ZKP instance.
 - The transaction's status code is 0 (success).